aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/_index.md

 You have created empty EC2 instance with Elastic IP.
 This is a simplistic scenario.

-In this chapter you will improve the existing template with these features:
+In this chapter you will improve the existing template with the following features:

 + Use Systems Manager Parameter Store to deploy the latest Amazon Linux 2 AMI in any region.
 + Attach an IAM role to the instance and login to it using SSM Session Manager.